 Like Malaysia, we were preparing ourselves for Singapore’s prices.
 But when we could eat lunch for $4 a meal (£2), I realised it’s like anywhere else: it’s all about where you look.
 The market we went to was so busy that we had to share a table with other people, which is the norm here.
 One of the stalls is famous because Gordon Ramsay had a cook-off with one of the chefs – and the queue showed it.

-But while we didn’t eat there, we had some really delicious food and I grabbed a smoothie from another stall for under $2.
+But while we didn’t eat from that stall, we had some really delicious food and I grabbed a smoothie from another stall for under $2.

 We had to say our goodbyes as my friend had other plans, but I had another friend to meet, too!
 He took us down to Marina Bay Sands and we had a really nice wander through the botanic gardens around to the bay front.